janerist/git-kahoot/README.md

 git-kahoot --title "My glorious quiz" --count 10
 ```

-Specify credentials for your Kahoot acoount.
+Specify credentials for your Kahoot account.
 You will be prompted for these credentials if you omit them.
 ```
 git-kahoot --username AzureDiamond --password hunter2
 ```

 ## Development setup

-Assuming Python 3.6+ is installed, clone the repository, set up a virtualenv and install the package as editable.
+Assuming Python 3, pip and virtualenv is installed, clone the repository, set up a virtualenv and install the package as editable.

 ```
 git clone git@github.com:janerist/git-kahoot.git
 cd git-kahoot
-virtualenv venv
+virtualenv -p python3 venv
 . venv/bin/activate (Windows: venv/Scripts/activate)
 pip install --editable .
 git-kahoot